Philip Pullman: Perspective on religion

+In The Chronicles of Narnia, he objects to Susan's exclusion from Narnia because of her interest in "lipstick and nylons and invitations.": “In other words, normal human development, which includes a growing awareness of your body and its effect on the opposite sex, is something from which Lewis’s narrative, and what he would like us to think is the Kingdom of Heaven, turns with horror.
+The ending of The Last Battle makes this position even clearer.
+'The term is over: the holidays have begun,' says Aslan to the children, having just let them know that 'there was a real railway accident....Your father and mother and all of you are — as you used to call it in the Shadowlands — dead.'
+Using Narnia as our moral compass, we can take it as axiomatic that in the republic of Heaven, people do not regard life in this world as so worthless and contemptible that they leave it with pleasure and relief, and a railway accident is not an end-of-term treat.”
+He adds, “It's not the presence of Christian doctrine I object to so much as the absence of Christian virtue.
+The highest virtue - we have on the authority of the New Testament itself - is love, and yet you find not a trace of that in the books.”

 Although Pullman has stated he is "a Church of England atheist, and a 1662 Book of Common Prayer atheist, because that's the tradition I was brought up in", he has also said he is technically an agnostic.
 He has singled out elements of Christianity for criticism: "if there is a God, and he is as the Christians describe him, then he deserves to be put down and rebelled against."
 He has also acknowledged that the same could be said of all religions.

 Pullman has also referred to himself as knowingly "of the Devil's party", a reference to William Blake's revisionist view of Milton in The Marriage of Heaven and Hell.

 Pullman is a supporter of Humanists UK and an Honorary Associate of the National Secular Society.
 In 2011, he was given a services to Humanism award by the British Humanist Association for his contribution as a longstanding supporter.